jdeerhake/AssetUnify/README.md

       }
     }

 File extensions are optional, and assumed to be .js/.css if omitted.
+Order within each package is maintained.

 Including a "directory" key under either scripts or stylesheet will set the directory where they are located (relative to DOCUMENT_ROOT, defaults are javascripts and stylesheets, respectively):